ag-rust/local-gui-seed-gotham/README.md

 * in browser GUI with access to local file system: usually the sandbox of the browser prevents access to the local file system.
 The gui/api architecture bypasses this.
 * rendering of markdown or math formula via rust or JavaScript
-* clear separation of gui and logic due to having two separate binaries
+* clear separation of gui and logic due to having two separate binaries ->
 * easier testing of the logic, because the api is fully testable without the gui crate
+* Size: Although not a really good example, the full size of this app with bundled assets is around 7,5MB (the release, not the debug build).

 ### Cons / Problems
 Why you may not want to use this template.
 Use cases this was not designed for